M.Ed. in Teaching English to Speakers of Other Languages

 Dr. Sarah Hesson

-The M.Ed. in TESL Program at Rhode Island College prepares language educators to teach ESL to children, adolescents and/or adults.
+The M.Ed. in TESOL Program at Rhode Island College prepares educators to support emergent bilingual learners.
 For K-12 practitioners, the program assists candidates in obtaining the ESL certificate.
-By pursuing a graduate degree in TESL, candidates are stating that they embrace the beautiful linguistic and cultural diversity of our state and nation and are prepared to support English Language learners in their acquisition of their new language.
+By pursuing a graduate degree in TESOL, candidates learn pedagogical approaches that foster bilingualism and are inclusive of cultural and linguistic diversity of our state and nation.
 This program also enrolls candidates preparing to teach English as a Foreign Language in countries around the world.

-Students pursuing a Master of Education in Teaching English as a Second Language at Rhode Island College can expect to acquire:
+Students pursuing a Master of Education in TESOL and the Master of Education in TESOL/Bilingual Education Concentration at Rhode Island College can expect to acquire:

-- Knowledge of second language acquisition, English linguistics and of the socio-cultural contexts in which English is learned as an additional language
+- Knowledge of second language acquisition, English linguistics and of the sociocultural contexts of our communities.

-- Experience in designing and delivering ESL instruction, including the delivery of responsive reading and writing instruction for students who are developing English literacy in their second language
+- Experience in designing and delivering ESOL and/or bilingual instruction, including the delivery of responsive reading and writing instruction for students who are developing English literacy or biliteracy

-- The ability to conduct assessments of ESOL students to plan responsive curriculum and instruction
+- The ability to conduct assessments of emergent bilingual students to plan responsive curriculum and instruction

-- The ability to collaborate with others, including the families of ESOL students and other educational personnel working with the student
+- The ability to collaborate with others, including the families and communities of students and other educational personnel working with the student

-- The written and oral communication skills and cross-cultural skills necessary to interact effectively with families of ESOL students
+- The written and oral communication skills and cross-cultural skills necessary to interact effectively with culturally and linguistically diverse families

 Admission to graduate study at Rhode Island College's Feinstein School of Education and Human Development is dependent on several factors.
-Primary consideration is given to a candidate's academic record, standardized test scores, a statement of professional goals as included in an application essay and a performance-based evaluation.
+Primary consideration is given to a candidate's academic record, standardized test scores, a current resume, a statement of professional goals as included in an application essay and a performance-based evaluation.
 A bachelor's degree from a regionally accredited college or university is required for admission to all graduate programs.
 Final acceptance is based on the combined decision of the appropriate academic department and the associate dean for graduate programs and assessment.
-The M.Ed. in TESL Program uses rolling admissions, but candidates are encouraged to meet the FSEHD application deadlines of March 1st for fall admission and November 1st for spring admission.
+The M.Ed. in TESOL Program and the M.Ed. in TESOL/Bilingual Education Concentration accepts applications for March 1st for fall admission and November 1st for spring admission, but students are allowed to take up to two courses prior to matriculating into a program..

 Click here to download Plan of Study